sambhuganesan/understanding-sohu/README.md

 This repo was a way for me to learn the core mechanisms that make transformer-only hardware compelling: utilization, batching, attention specialization, and overlap.

-We can also see that:
+From this I learned that:

 - Transformer inference has two major personalities: dense matmul/feed-forward work and KV-cache attention work.
 - Dense feed-forward work likes large, regular systolic-style dataflow and high PE utilization.